 - What steps could you take to improve your own learning in this course?

 - Instructors will have the option to add custom questions.

-- Surveys will be open to students for one week.
+- Surveys will be automatically administered online to students and open for one week

-- Results will be released to instructors shortly after surveys close, results are anonymized.
+- Results will be released to instructors shortly after surveys close